 - Assists with patient transport for testing, admission/discharge, inter-facility and aeromedical (per policy of department)

 - Performs 12 lead ECG and places patients on continuous cardiac monitoring.

 - Performs patient phlebotomy following department/facility policies and procedures.

 - Provides wound care according to department clinical practice standards and acts as a resource to physicians and nurses to assist with optimum care.

 - Performs all ADL in collaboration with nurses and physicians to assist with optimum care.

 - Assists with department needs including medical procedures in the NICU/PICU and Emergency Department on request.

 - Other duties as assigned.

-- Experience: Two years of practice as a Paramedic.
-One year previous ALS experience in pre-hospital (911) or inter-facility transport program.
+Experience: Two years of practice as a Paramedic.
+One year of previous ALS experience in pre-hospital (911) or inter-facility transport program.
 Specialty Care Training in pediatrics preferred.